openhwgroup/cva6/docs/03_cva6_design/ex_stage.md

 memory access must pass the PMP rules.

-The amount of entries is parametrizable under the `ArianeCfg.NrPMPEntries` parameter.
+The amount of entries is parametrizable under the `CVA6Cfg.NrPMPEntries` parameter.
 However, the core only supports granularity 8 (G=8).
 This simplifies the implementation since we do not have to worry about any unaligned accesses.
 There are a total of three distinct PMP units in the design.
 They verify instruction